Proteusiq/luga/README.md

 ```

-With the list of texts, we can create mask for a filtering pipeline, that can be used for example with DataFrames
+With the list of texts, we can create a mask for a filtering pipeline, that can be used, for example, with DataFrames

 ```python
 from luga import language